 Where:

-I direct is the …. (cd)
+I direct is the luminous intensity obtained by direct measurement (cd)

-E is the ….. (lx)
+Emeas is the measured illuminance in Zero-length system (lx)

-Rcorr is the ….. (m)
+Rcorr is the corrected length of the optical path(m)

 The corrected light path length of the zero-length setup, rcorr, is then used to calculate the luminous intensity of the item(s) under test.
 Determination of the corrected light path length of the zero-length setup should be carried out whenever new data are to be recorded.
 Changes to the corrected length that cannot be accounted for in the uncertainty budget should be examined to determine if they are caused by some systematic error or equipment malfunction.